Windaradmin/servermonitor/README.md

-# servermonitor
+# servermonitor with Gmail
-VPN server monitoring
+VPN server monitoring with MonIT and GMail.